lowleveldesign/debug-recipes/exceptions/collecting-net-exceptions/collecting-net-exceptions.md

 You may add new keywords and define custom actions for thrown exceptions.

-If you would like to create memory dump when a specific exception occurs use:
+If you would like to create a memory dump when a specific exception occurs use:

     adplus -c log-and-dump.adplus.config -o c:\dumps [-p <pid> | -sc <process-to-start> | -pn <process-name> ]

-The example in the configuration file creates dumps on `System.ArgumentNullException` and `System.InvalidOperationException` so adopt it to your needs.
+The example in the configuration file creates dumps on `System.ArgumentNullException` and `System.InvalidOperationException` so adapt it to your needs.